The Five Types of Systems Software

-- Operating system: Enables direct communication between hardware, system programs, and other applications.
+- Operating system: Harnesses communication between hardware, system programs, and other applications.

 - Device driver: Enables device communication with the OS and other programs.

 - Firmware: Enables device control and identification.

-- Translator: Translates high-level language code to low-level machine code.
+- Translator: Translates high-level languages to low-level machine codes.

 - Utility: Ensures optimum functionality of devices and applications.

 1. Operating System (OS)

 Suppose a user wants to write and print a report to an attached printer.
 A word processing application is required to accomplish this task.
 Data input is done using a keyboard or other input devices and then displayed on the monitor before being sent to the printer.

 In order for the word processor, keyboard, and printer to accomplish this task, they must work with the OS, which controls input and output functions, memory management, and printer spooling.

 Today, the user interacts with the operating system through the graphical user interface (GUI) on a monitor or touchscreen interface.
 The desktop in modern OSs are graphical workspaces, which contain menus, icons, and apps that are manipulated by the user through a mouse-driven cursor or the touch of a finger.
 The disk operating system (DOS) was a popular interface used in the 1980s.

 Types of Operating Systems

-- Real Time OS: These are installed in special purpose embedded systems like robots, cars, and modems.
+- Real-Time OS: Is installed in special purpose embedded systems like robots, cars, and modems.

-- Single-user and single-task OS: These are installed in single-user devices like phones.
+- Single-user and single-task OS: Are installed on single-user devices like phones.

-- Single-user and multitask OS: These are installed in contemporary personal computers.
+- Single-user and multitask OS: Are installed on contemporary personal computers.

-- Multi-user OS: These are installed in network environments where many users have to share resources.
+- Multi-user OS: Is installed in network environments where many users have to share resources.
 Server OSs are examples of multi-user operating systems.

 Functions of Operating Systems

 - They provide the interface between the user and hardware through GUI.

 - Manages and allocates memory space for applications.